luistar/crawljax.github.com/source/_posts/2013-05-05-release-3-dot-0-is-out.markdown

 {% img /images/new-overview-plugin.png  "The new overview plugin" %}

-### New Features
+### New commanline interface

+Crawljax can now also be downloaded as a runnable jar.
+Once you download the jar, running Crawljax can simply done using the command:

+	java -jar crawljax-cli-version.jar http://your.site.com outputfolder

+Crawljax will Crawl that site with the new Crawl overview plugin enabled.
+You can run `java -jar crawljax-cli-version.jar` to see a list of possible configurations for the crawl.

+The Jar is downloadable from [the central Maven repository](http://search.maven.org/#search%7Cga%7C1%7Ccrawljax).

+### Other important updates

 * Crawljax is now configured using a configuration builder.
 You can start of you configuration using `CrawljaxConfiguration.builderFor("http://your.website.com");`.
 * The project has been split up in three versions: *core*, *cli* and *examples*.
-The Command Line Interface (CLI) module is the simplest way to run Crawljax.
-You can just download the zip and run Crawljax on any site.
-The *core* module can be included in any project using Maven to extend Crawljax or to run in programmatically.
+The *cli* modules contains the command line interface.
+The *core* module can be included in any project as a jar to run Crawljax programmatically.
 The *examples* module is the easiest way to try out several configurations of Crawljax in your favorite IDE.
 Checkout our updated documentation for more details.
 * You can configure the crawler to crawl all found `href` attributes.
 Even if the elements are not visible because they only show up when the crawler hovers on another element.
 * You can now specify  that the crawler doesn't click any children of a certain element using a short syntax like `dontClickChildrenOf("LI").withId("dontClickMe");`